xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 1. Sort by `Name`: 0.671 seconds
 2. Sort by `HourSum`: 6.501 seconds

 But why is that?
 XAF will load data according to the `DataAccessMode` property of the `ListView`.
 Until now we always used the `Client` mode.
 Which is fine for the most part.
-It's the most convinient to use cause you *almost never*  need to think about the underlying database.
+It's the most convenient to use cause you *almost never*  need to think about the underlying database.
 That also means, it will do the calculation client side, which will result in the same queries as we know from the *naive* approach.

 ### PersistentAlias performs better with the correct DataAccessMode